BOM-98/FinTracker/documentation/user-stories/story-mapping.md

 **Acceptance Criteria:**

-- [ ] User can navigate to a registration page
+- [x] User can navigate to a registration page
-- [ ] User can enter their email address
+- [x] User can enter their email address
-- [ ] System validates email format (valid email pattern)
+- [x] System validates email format (valid email pattern)
-- [ ] User can enter a password
+- [x] User can enter a password
-- [ ] Password must meet minimum security requirements (min 8 characters)
+- [x] Password must meet minimum security requirements (min 8 characters)
-- [ ] User can re-enter password for confirmation
+- [ ] User can re-enter password for confirmation (NOT IMPLEMENTED - single password field)
-- [ ] System validates that password and confirmation match
+- [ ] System validates that password and confirmation match (NOT IMPLEMENTED)
-- [ ] System checks if email is already registered
+- [x] System checks if email is already registered (handled by Supabase)
-- [ ] If email exists, display error message "Email already in use"
+- [x] If email exists, display error message "Email already in use" (handled by Supabase)
-- [ ] On successful registration, create user account in database
+- [x] On successful registration, create user account in database
-- [ ] System creates a new family/household record associated with the user
+- [x] System creates a new family/household record associated with the user (via database trigger)
-- [ ] User is automatically logged in after successful registration
+- [ ] User is automatically logged in after successful registration (requires email verification first)
-- [ ] User is redirected to onboarding flow after account creation
+- [x] User is redirected to onboarding flow after account creation (after email verification)

 **Maybe App Reference:**